Floating license administration

 Floating license server

-Consider the case of Queensborough university.
-Several labs at the university use PowerReports - software made by iPower. iPower uses QuidLM to sell and deliver licenses to their customers, and another section of this documentation describes their part of the process.
-Queensborough university uses QuidLM license server to make PowerReports floating licenses available to their staff.
+Consider the case of Queensborough University.
+Several labs at the university use PowerReports - software made by iPower. iPower is a software vendor and uses QuidLM to sell and deliver licenses to their customers, and the License sale and delivery server section of this documentation describes their part of the process.
+Queensborough University uses QuidLM license server to make PowerReports floating licenses available to their staff.
 They chose floating licenses because of the flexibility they provide:

 - Each floating license can be used on many devices - just not at the same time.

-- The university has staff in different time zones - and staff in one time zone can be using licenses while the staff in a different time zone is off work.
+- The university has staff in different time zones, and staff in one time zone can be using licenses while the staff in another time zone is off work.

-The license server technology is provided by QuidLM, and the server can be run on Queensborough university's hardware, or can be rented from QuidLM, as software-as-a-service (SaaS).
+The license server technology is provided by QuidLM, and the server can be run on Queensborough University's hardware, or can be rented from QuidLM as software-as-a-service (SaaS).
+Moreover, iPower can also host a license server, if they choose to provide that service for their customers.

 PSN walk-through

-Irene can enter the PSN into the server and immediately see that 10 licenses become available.
-Irene can allow everyone in the company to run the software that requires these licenses, on the first come/first serve basis.
-The 11th user will not be allowed to use the software, as there are only 10 licenses.
-However, as soon as one of the 10 shuts down the software, the next person can start using it.
+Irene can allow everyone in the company to run the software that requires these licenses, on the first-come, first-served basis, up to 20 simultaneous users.
+The 21st user will not be allowed to use the software, as there are only 20 licenses.
+However, as soon as one of the 20 users closes the software, the previously denied user can start her copy of the application.